JesusGMR96/SystemVerilog-Neural-Networks/README.md

 # SystemVerilog-Neural-Networks

-Basic implementations of a neuron and two neural network architectures in SystemVerilog, ideal for study and hardware prototyping.
+Basic implementations of a neuron and two neural network architectures in SystemVerilog, featuring a layer-level pipeline for high-throughput inference.

 ### Modules